 If you have any questions about present or upcoming leasing opportunities, please contact Michael Carabetta, Head of Asset Management, Property, on (02) 9850 7143 or via email.

-More information about Asset Management and Property can be found on the Property and Facilities page.
+More information about Asset Management and Property can be found on the Property Services page.

 When PACE moved from it's humble abode in Building F9C to the Australian Hearing Hub, they thought they had it pretty good.
 That is, until their move in June to the EMC building after a full strip out and refurbishment of half of level 1.